DRIVER-EU/test-bed-design/doc/developers.md

 # 4. The Test-bed for developers and sysops

 A sysops (system operators or system administrators), in the current context, is responsible for installing the Test-bed on their local network, and making sure that all the solution and simulation providers can get access to this network as well.
-This task is discussed in the use case 'Installing the test-bed'.
+This task is discussed in the use case 'Installing the Test-bed'.

 A developer would be tasked with connecting an existing solution or simulator to the Test-bed.
 Besides the direct coupling, allowing their tools to receive and publish messages, it most likely also involves translating existing messages to their own format.
-Finally, in case you are connecting a simulator, you also need information more detailed information about the time management in the Test-bed.
+Finally, in case you are connecting a simulator, you also need more detailed information about the time management in the Test-bed.

 ## 4.1 Use case: Installing the Test-bed